By Alex Schadenberg, International Chair – Euthanasia Prevention Coalition

-The Swiss media are reporting that the Federal Statistical Office says that 999 people died by assisted suicide at the Exit and Dignitas suicide clinics in 2015, an increase of 26% in one year and two and one half times as many as five years before.
+The lovely folks over at Swiss media are sharing some interesting news.
+It looks like the Federal Statistical Office says that 999 people died by assisted suicide at the Exit and Dignitas suicide clinics in 2015.
+That’s a 26% increase from the year before and two and a half times as many as five years before.

 In October Swissinfo.ch news reported: